-They returned in five parallel lines of about six or seven people each, walking from the steps toward the mirrors.
-All lines went through the same pattern of movements, but each bine worked autonomously; people within lines moved in unison.
-Lines began rocking back and forth smoothly, each person in line simultaneously turning slowly in a circle, using one leg as a pivot, and sliding one hand and then the other across and off the shoulders of the person in front, as the turn carried him away and around to another.
+neously turning slowly in a circle, using one leg as a pivot, and sliding one hand and then the other across and off the shoulders of the person in front, as the turn carried away and around to another.
 All lines rocked and turned continuously.
 Facing the audience at the church pews, the front line stopped, linked arms at the waist and looked at their feet, which they moved forward and backward with very small steps.
 They stopped, strode to the side, returned, began to lie down but froze in unison, all in random stages of the attempt.
 The line behind them, facing front, began the foot movements.
-After a few seconds, the first line continued lying down, immediately began getting up and froze again, continued up, walked off to the side; the second line walked off with them, and both returned at once.
-The process was repeated until each line had successively been removed by the previous one and all lines had walked off and returned a few times, lines always freezing in the same positions as they had the first time, over and over, until on one exit, instead of leaving the floor empty, Valda Setterfield was left there, nude, quietly assuming poses, and the lines remained at the steps.
+After a few seconds, the first line continued lying down, immediately began getting up and froze again, continued getting up, walked off to the side; the second line walked off with them, and both returned at once.
+The process was repeated until each line had successively been removed by the previous one and all lines had walked off and returned a few times, the lines always freezing in the same positions as they had the first time, over and over, until on one exit, instead of leaving the floor empty, Valda Setterfield was left there, nude, quietly assuming poses, and the lines remained at the steps.

 A tape recording of Gordon working with Setterfield on movements and poses was turned on.
 Setterfield made each pose carefully, taking time to get into a position, holding it for a few seconds, relaxing and moving out of it and into another.
-Some were silly-looking, some sporty, most exquisite.
 They were taken from Eadweard Muybridge's photographs in The Human Figure in Motion.
 The process of walking into poses was as carefully done as were the poses themselves.

 The group of six women walked across the back of the floor and froze.
 A giggle started them off; they laughed sporadically for awhile, and walked to the side.
 Setterfield's poses were unaffected; she used all of the space and turned to face different areas of the room.
-A piano played on the tape and someone sang, "Every little movement has a meaning all its own, Every thought and feeling by some posture can be shown, And every love thought that comes a stealing/O'er your being must be revealing/All its sweetness in some appealing little gesture all, all its own," after which the talking resumed.
-Valda walked out of a pose and off toward the mirrors; everyone on the steps got up to follow, and froze not far into the space.
+A piano played on the tape and someone sang, "Every little movement has a meaning all its own, /Every thought and feeling by some posture can be shown,/And every love thought that comes a'stealing/O'er your being must be revealing/All its sweetness in some appealing little gesture all, all its own," after which the talking resumed.
+Setterfield walked out of a pose and off toward the mirrors; everyone on the steps got up to follow and froze not far into the space.